Understanding Form 1099-K

 More Details Specific To Your Form 1099-Ks

 Dwolla will submit the information you provided when you opened your Dwolla account—through a Dwolla client’s platform—to the IRS verification service.
-If the IRS cannot confirm that the TIN you provided and the name on your account match, Dwolla will request that you fill out a Form W-9 to provide correct information.
+If the IRS cannot confirm that the TIN you provided and the name on your account match, Dwolla will request that you provide correct Form W-9 information.
 If you have concerns about the information the IRS has on file for you, we recommend that you follow up directly with the IRS.

-The Form 1099-K requires that we report the gross receipts from transactions made through your Dwolla account during the calendar year.
-The gross amount reported on your Form 1099-K may not be the actual reportable amount on your tax return.
+The IRS requires that we report the gross receipts from reportable payment transactions made through your Dwolla account during the calendar year.
+Form 1099-K reports gross payments before adjustments (such as refunds) and before expenses, so the amount on the Form 1099-K may not match the income you report on your tax return.
 Use this form in conjunction with other records (bank statements, invoices, etc.) to report taxable income, if any.
 Please consult your tax advisor to determine your tax reporting requirements.

 You will receive an email from Dwolla when your Form 1099-K is available.
-You will need your TIN information for your account in order to obtain your Form 1099-K. By creating an account with one of our clients, you agreed to our terms of service and to receive electronic communications regarding your account.
+By creating an account with a Dwolla client, you agreed to Dwolla’s terms of service and to receive electronic communications regarding your Dwolla account.

 If you wish to receive a paper copy of your Form 1099-K, please notify Dwolla at support@dwolla.com as soon as possible.